 2. Hardening: After the audit is complete, the system is hardened depending on the level of security it further needs.
-It is an important process based on the decision of auditor.
+It is an important process based on the decision of the auditor.

-3. Compliance: The system needs to be checked almost every day for better results and also lesser threats from security point of view.
+3. Compliance: The system needs to be checked almost every day for better results and also lesser threats from a security point of view.